worming004/biblio/content/biblio/books.md

 * Patterns of Enterprise Application Architecture
 * Refactoring
 * RESTful Web API Patterns & Practices Cookbook
+* Street Coder: The Rules to Break and How to Break Them
 * Software Architecture: the Hard Part
 * Test Driven Development
   * Loaned to Kevin Renson
 * The Pragmatic Programmer
 * The Clean Coder
+* Unit Testing Principles, Practice, and Patterns
 * Working Effectively with Legacy Code

 ## DevOps, between business, architecture, microservices and kubernetes